rogerlew/OpenHydroFlow/README.md

 ## Workflow

-HydroFlow follows a four-step workflow:
+OpenHydroFlow follows a four-step workflow:

 1. **Data Collection**: Gather water infrastructure GIS data, elevation data, water quality data, and monitoring station data from various APIs.
 2. **Data Processing**: Clean and transform the collected data into a format suitable for hydraulic modeling.